Blog

 The reality is that your average settlement for car accident claims depends entirely on the specific facts of your accident.
 The severity of your injuries, the strength of the evidence, the at-fault driver’s insurance coverage, and the skill of your legal representation all matter more than any national or state average.

-Average Settlement Ranges by Injury Type
+Understanding Average Settlement Ranges

 The type and severity of your injuries are the single most important factor in determining your settlement value.
 Here is a general breakdown based on recent Florida settlement data: